Pages

 Tuesday, November 19, 2024

-The San Francisco Chronicle Cookbook Reviewed by Ruth Paget
+Vegetable-Rich San Francisco by Ruth Paget

-The San Francisco Chronicle Cookbook Reviewed by Ruth Paget
+Vegetable-Rich San Francisco by Ruth Paget

 One of the main reasons I have always eaten vegetables, grains, eggs, and dairy products is that they provide a huge nutritional value at a small price compared to red meat, which I eat once a month to save money as part of the Mediterranean Diet.